Belle Glade culture

 The Belle Glade culture, or Okeechobee culture, is an archaeological culture that existed from as early as 1000 BCE until about 1700 CE in the area surrounding Lake Okeechobee and in the Kissimmee River valley in the Florida Peninsula.
+While the Belle Glade culture resembles in many aspects its neighbors, the Caloosahatchee and Glades cultures, it is characterized by many sites with complex earthworks of a unique style.